Second-Generation Canadian Muslim Women and their Work Experiences

 The purpose of this study is to better understand the work experiences of second-generation Canadian Muslim women both in and outside of the home (including unpaid work as a homemaker and paid work that is performed within the home).
 We are looking to conduct interviews to uncover the social-structural challenges these women face and to learn about the strategies that some women use to establish successful careers.

 If you agree to participate in this study, you will be asked to take part in an audio-recorded interview.
 If you do not wish to be audio-recorded, you will not be able to participate in this study.
 You will also be asked to complete a demographic questionnaire that will help provide context to your responses in our analysis.
 It is anticipated that the entire task will take 60-90 minutes.
 The task will be conducted in a location of your choice.

 You are eligible to participate in this study if you meet all of the inclusion criteria:

-- were born to immigrant parents in Canada or arrived in Canada by or before the age of 6,]
+- Born to immigrant parents in Canada or arrived in Canada by or before the age of 6,